- March 8, 2016

 WHAT IS TEST STRATEGY?

-For starters, Test Strategy helps testers/testing team define the approach to test an application.
-This approach is what will eventually lead to an excellent quality of product which can be released to the end user/client.
+For starters, Test Strategy helps testers/testing teams define the approach to test an application.
+This approach is what will eventually lead to an excellent quality of the product which can be released to the end user/client.
 Test Strategy is expected to be ready/prepared in the design phase of the project or even earlier.
 This is done in order to discover any missing requirements and to define the testing scope and test coverage in a better and well organized manner.
 Test Strategy should not be confused with Test Plan.
-Test plan is derived from the Test Strategy devised.
+A test plan is derived from the Test Strategy devised.
 A project may have multiple Test Plans as per the project (small or big) but only one Test Strategy.

-WHY IS TEST STRATEGY REQUIRED?
+WHY IS A TEST STRATEGY REQUIRED?

 The purpose of a Test Strategy is to create an understanding of the overall targets, approach, tools and timing of test activities to be done.
 It should clarify the major challenges and tasks of the test project.
 A good Test Strategy should be easy to understand, specific to requirements, practically applicable and have achievable targets.
-Test team analyzes the requirements, writes the test strategy and reviews the plan with the project team.
+The test team analyzes the requirements, writes the test strategy and reviews the plan with the project team.

 The Test Strategy document provides a formal description of how a software product will be tested.
 It is developed for all levels of testing (unit, integration, system, manual, automation, performance etc.).
-This is done in order to eradicate any conflicts/confusions that may arise as the product moves into the next phases of its testing and release.
+This is done in order to eradicate any conflicts/confusion that may arise as the product moves into the next phases of its testing and release.

 HOW TO PREPARE A TEST STRATEGY?

-The main contents of a Test Strategy document include Business Goals, Quality objectives and their alignment with the business goals, Scope, Break down of test efforts into logical areas and sub-areas, Testing Approach and Methodologies, Test Automation Strategy, Testing Environments, Release criteria, Tools, Processes and Metrics, and Risk Mitigation techniques.
+The main contents of a Test Strategy document include Business Goals, Quality objectives and their alignment with the business goals, Scope, Breakdown of test efforts into logical areas and sub-areas, Testing Approach and Methodologies, Test Automation Strategy, Testing Environments, Release criteria, Tools, Processes and Metrics, and Risk Mitigation techniques.
 Different types of Test Strategies have to be employed as per the project requirement.
 Commonly used Test Strategies are Analytical, Model-based, Methodical and Dynamic among others.
-The factors that contribute towards the selection of a type of Test Strategy should be Objectives of testing, Product that is under test, Risks involved and Business perspectives.
+The factors that contribute towards the selection of a type of Test Strategy should be the Objectives of testing, the Product that is under test, the Risks involved and Business perspectives.
 Along with these factors, the schedule, budget and feature constraints of the project and the realities of the organization and its politics should also be considered before selecting a Test Strategy.
 Test Strategy is also heavily dependent on the SDLC model being used for software development.

 AGILE TEST STRATEGY